llinsky/communitybro/README.rst

 Please see COPYING for licensing information.

-The CommunityBro mission statement is simple: We seek to expand on and accept changes from a broader community to accelerate the development, deployment and ease the usage of Bro.
+The CommunityBro mission statement is simple: We seek to expand on and accept changes from the broader community to accelerate the development, deployment and ease the usage of Bro.

 Organizations that long ago forked Bro for their own internal needs, but no longer